jimmckeeth/Persistent-Personalization-Preferences/README.md

 # Persistent Personalization Preferences

-Keeps your personalization preferences persistant, just in case Windows try to change them on you.
+Keeps your personalization preferences persistant, just in case Windows (or anything else) tries to change them on you.

 ## Overview